IDLabMedia/mvs-splatting/README.md

 `MVSSplatting` also has an optional GUI.

 ## BibTex
+If you use our paper, code or dataset, please cite us.
+[Our paper](https://ieeexplore.ieee.org/document/11251138) is accepted to IEEE Access, but is currently under Early Access in IEEE Xplore.
+Once published, we will update the citation below.

 ```
-Our paper is currently under review.
-Once published, the citation will become available here.
+@article{mvssplatting,
+  author={Artois, Julie and Lambert, Peter and Wallendael, Glenn Van},
+  journal={IEEE Access},
+  title={MVS-Splatting: Fast Multi-View Stereo Depth Fusion for 3D Gaussian Splatting Initialization},
+  year={2025},
+  volume={},
+  number={},
+  pages={},
+  doi={10.1109/ACCESS.2025.3634276}}
 ```

 Paper and dataset by [IDLab Media](https://media.idlab.ugent.be/)